Nitesh-mint/FrontEnd-Development-FreeCodeCamp-/readme.md

 ## Day 6

 Learned about String and Date objects in Javascript!
 Learned about different date methods to work with it.

+## Day 7

+Learned about basics of RegEx, String Methods and some Array methods